umiami-front-end/solutions/exercise-04/exercise/README.md

 - zen-garden.html

-1. Use a *type* selector to style all text content (links excluded) on the page.
+1. Use a *type* selector to style all text content on the page.
 Set the font-family to be `sans-serif`, the font size to 14 pixels and the line-height to 1.5.

 2. Use an *id* selector to style the `zen-intro` section to have a background color of `#eee`.